-The court has power to grant an occupation order to the partner who does not legally own the home for as long as it sees fit, whether or not violence has taken place.
+The court has power to grant an occupation order to the partner who does not legally own the home for as long as it sees fit, whether violence has taken place.

 - If you are living/cohabiting with your partner, your rights to remain in the home vary according to various factors.

-- If you bought and own the home jointly, then regardless of whether you are heterosexual, gay or lesbian or have children, you can apply to the court for an occupation order in the same way as a married couple.
+- If you bought and own the home jointly, then regardless of your gender, or if you have children, you can apply to the court for an occupation order in the same way as a married couple.

-- If your partner is the sole owner of the property you have no automatic right to remain, but may apply to the court for an occupation order giving temporary rights to remain (this does not apply to gay or lesbian non-owners).
+- If your partner is the sole owner of the property you have no automatic right to remain, but may apply to the court for an occupation order giving temporary rights to remain (this does not apply to same-sex non-owners).

 - If you have a child from the relationship, the court has power under the Children Act 1989 to transfer ownership or allow one partner occupation of the home if it is in the interests of the child.